-I’m an artist.
-I’m a scientist.
+I am a formally trained artist and scientist.
 And I’ve married my love of both art and science by creating paintings made entirely of pigments derived from soil.

 I discovered and honed this technique of mixing various dried soils with a gesso binder while working on the senior thesis to complete my B.A. in Visual Arts.